-- Gluten Free Flour Blend - The best gluten free flour blend, EVER, for making gluten free challah is Authentic Foods Steve's Gluten Free Bread Blend.
+- Gluten Free Flour Blend - The best gluten-free flour blend for making gluten-free challah is Authentic Foods Steve's Gluten Free Bread Blend.
 I don't know what magic they worked into the dough, but I can't say enough good things about this flour blend.
 It is perfect for any bread where you need to work the dough.
 If you don't have this blend, use Cup4Cup.

 - Xanthan Gum - If the blend you use doesn't have xanthan or guar gum, you will need to add one teaspoon.
 This helps hold the bread together because it mimics gluten.

 - Pumpkin Spice and Ground Cinnamon - Double check your spices are gluten free.
-Many do not contain gluten ingredients, but they may be made on shared equipment.
-I like to use McCormick and Penzeys spices.
+Many do not contain gluten ingredients but may be made on shared equipment.
+I like to use McCormick and Penzey's spices.

 - Salt - Use kosher salt or sea salt.